China filled its Olympic team with naturalized citizens, but fans like them only when they win

 Side by side, the two stories capture the twists and traumas of the Chinese Olympic Committee’s extensive efforts to recruit international athletes for Beijing 2022.
 More than ever before, China has relied on athletes granted citizenship for events where it previously struggled to win medals including figure skating, ice hockey and skiing.

 The experiment to internationalize Chinese sports has not sat easily with fiercely nationalist fans who are watching the foreign-born athletes closely.
 When everything goes well, as it has with Gu, viewers accept them with pride.
-But one slip-up, in competition or elsewhere, and the attempt to straddle different nations can become perilous.
+But one slip-up, in competition or elsewhere, and the attempt to straddle the line between nations can become perilous.

 That balancing act has been worsened by a lack of official explanations of how the naturalized athletes fit within the Chinese legal system or the future of its national team.
-China does not recognize dual citizenship and conservatives strongly oppose any relaxation of the country’s strict immigration laws.
+China does not recognize dual citizenship, and conservatives strongly oppose any relaxation of the country’s strict immigration laws.

 “Naturalized athletes are a shortcut — a contingency plan — for the host country to catch up and improve performance in a particular field,” said Sean Wang, a Beijing-based sports commentator.

-The search, Wang said, has focused primarily on athletes of Chinese descent, because “for the average Chinese, it might be too much to swallow if we had a national team entirely of non-Chinese-looking faces, especially during Winter Games on home soil.”
+The search, Wang said, has focused primarily on athletes of Chinese descent because “for the average Chinese, it might be too much to swallow if we had a national team entirely of non-Chinese-looking faces, especially during Winter Games on home soil.”

 “In a conservative setting like Chinese sports, the tolerance for difference and the taste for diversity is still very limited,” he added.